-The first strawberry crop of the year always turns into a hefty portion of indulgent chocolate-dipped strawberries with fresh cream or ice cream.
+The first strawberry crop of the year at my allotment always turns into a hefty portion of overindulgent chocolate-dipped strawberries with fresh cream or ice cream.
 Or both!
 Then we go back to being good and enjoying the healthy stuff nature offers us with so little intervention required on our part.

 Because I don’t have a massive garden, I got an allotment.
 About a third of my plot was covered with strawberries when I got it years ago, and I never removed them.
 I hardly paid much attention to this part of the lot, apart from removing the weeds, bed it with straw (to deter the slugs from eating MY fruits) or occasionally watering it on the five hot days a year the UK is blessed with if we are lucky!

 Yet this tiny plot gives me each year the most beautiful and bountiful crop of plump, sweet, aromatic and flavoursome organic strawberries to last me until the following summer in various forms of conservation.

-After the initial palatable debauchery, I still have plenty of strawberries left to make low sugar jam, a few upside-down cakes (a similar recipe to rhubarb cake), a more celebratory summer fruit cake and freeze enough portions for breakfast to last me until the next crop.
+After the initial palatable debauchery, I still have plenty of strawberries left to make low sugar, spicy jam, a few upside-down cakes (a similar recipe to rhubarb cake), a more celebratory summer fruit cake and freeze enough portions for breakfast to last me until the next crop.
 And all this with minimum investment and maximum benefit!

-The health benefits of strawberries are tremendous (for the duration of a certain presidential mandate, I loathed this word, but the poor term has no culpability, so back in rightful use!)
+The health benefits of strawberries are tremendous (for the duration of a certain presidential mandate, I loathed this word, but the poor term has no guilt, so back in proper use!)

 Have you ever thought about why strawberries have a heart shape?
 Perhaps for the same reason walnuts have a brain shape!

-Humans need healthy foods to function healthily, and a tiny portion of strawberries (apparently, just eight fruits make a serving) have the power to keep cancers, heart disease, strokes, diabetes and all sorts of bad things away from our bodies.
+Humans need healthy foods to function healthily, and a tiny portion of strawberries (apparently, just eight fruits make a serving) have the power to keep cancers, heart disease, strokes, diabetes and all sorts of nasty things away from our bodies.